DJDanl/cpp-docs.pt-br/docs/mfc/reference/cframewndex-class.md

 ### <a name="return-value"></a>Valor de retorno

-TRUE se a janela do quadro tem uma barra de menus; Caso contrário, FALSE.
+TRUE se a janela do quadro tiver uma barra de menus; caso contrário, FALSE.

 ##  <a name="ispointneardocksite"></a>  CFrameWndEx::IsPointNearDockSite